LIBERATING FOOTBALL TRAVEL

 PAOK

-Double winners of 2019 look to make waves in Europe
+Greek champions of 2024 look to make waves in Europe

 A fan’s guide – the club from early doors to today

-Thessaloniki’s most successful club, Greek double winners in 2019, PAOK have long been a name to be feared in Europe, beating Basel, Benfica and PSV Eindhoven in recent seasons.
+Thessaloniki’s most successful club, Greek champions of 2024 and double winners in 2019, PAOK have long been a name to be feared in Europe, beating Eintracht Frankfurt, Benfica and PSV Eindhoven in recent seasons.

 PAOK’s home ground, the Toumba Stadium, practically defines the word ‘cauldron’ and is no place for the faint-hearted foe, be they fan or footballer.
 For the neutral, this is Balkan football passion at its most unbridled, and reason alone to come to Thessaloniki.